 Compassionate Birth Services, LLC

 Contract is required.
 Half of the fee is due as a deposit, the other half is due when you receive your pills.
-Pick-up and delivery are free for those in the upper to mid-Valley areas.
-This services includes pills, cord keepsake, and placenta print (if desired).
+Pick-up and delivery are free for those in the upper to mid-valley areas.
+This services includes pills, FREE cord keepsake, and FREE placenta print (if desired).
 Typical turn-around-time is 24-48 hours.

 Ingestion of the placenta is believed to have many benefits for mothers.
 The hormones, proteins, and vitamins in the placenta may help in reducing baby-blues, increasing milk supply and nutrient content, increasing energy levels, decreasing after-birth pains, decreasing lochia flow, and may promote healing.
 Encapsulation is the process where the placenta is steamed, dried, ground, and placed into capsules.
 This allows for the placenta to be used over the course of the first couple of months after birth.

 It is the oldest-known and most commonly-used recipe for postpartum placenta preparation.
 The hallmark of this method is the steaming step.
 In theory, the process of labor and birth leaves a lot of open empty space, which is considered very yin, or cold.
 Therefore, one way we can promote healing during the postpartum period is to add yang energy, via heat.
 Yang energy is incorporated into the placenta using warming herbs in the water.
 The final result is a warming, tonifying, and nourishing supplement for the postpartum mother.

 Sanitation and preparation precautions always used as per